![]() |

 Guidelines for Treatment of Low Back Pain

-The American College of Physicians (ACP) has presented guidelines for the treatment of lowback pain based on the scientific evidence and provides clinical recommendations on noninvasive treatment of low back pain.
-The recommendations for all physicians treating patients with lowback pain, whether acute or chronic conditions, was to avoid prescription of pharmacological agents and instead recommend spinal manipulation.
-For patients with chronic lowback pain, besides spinal manipulation, other nonpharmalocgial recommendations are appropriate: exercise training to activate the core muscles; acupuncture; mindfulness; and relaxation techniques among others.
-As a chiropractic physician, treatment of lowback pain varies depending on the diagnosis.
+The American College of Physicians (ACP) has presented guidelines for the treatment of low back pain based on the scientific evidence and provides clinical recommendations on noninvasive treatment of low back pain.
+The recommendations for all physicians treating patients with low back pain, whether acute or chronic conditions, was to avoid prescription of pharmacological agents and instead recommend spinal manipulation.
+For patients with chronic low back pain, besides spinal manipulation, other non-pharmacological recommendations are appropriate: exercise training to activate the core muscles; acupuncture; mindfulness; and relaxation techniques among others.
+As a chiropractic physician, treatment of low back pain varies depending on the diagnosis.
 Critical to all patients is learning what is neutral posture, how to activate the core to support it and then appropriate exercises to slowly strengthen the core without straining the back.
-Techniques vary and include deep soft tissue, gentle mobilising, activator technique (an instrument used apply a graded force to a joint, particularly when low force techniques are indicated) and manipulative joint techniques appropriate to the patients size and condition.
+Core training link.
+Techniques vary and include deep soft tissue, gentle mobilizing, activator technique (an instrument used apply a graded force to a joint, particularly when low force techniques are indicated) and manipulative joint techniques appropriate to the patients size and condition.

 FÖREBYGGANDE BEHANDLING MINSKAR LÄNDRYGGSBESVÄR